FusionAuth/fusionauth-site/astro/src/content/articles/authentication/login-failures.md

 ## Define Login Failures

 Before you can measure, you have to decide on what you will consider a failure in the login process.
 A safe assumption is that any failed authentication event should be counted.
-Authentication is not as simple as a username and password pair, and scenarios around passwordless authentication and MFA need to be considered as well.
+Authentication is not as simple as a username and password pair, and scenarios around passwordless authentication and multi-factor authentication (MFA) need to be considered as well.
 If a user attempts to log in, uses their username/password pair successfully, but never completes MFA, this is considered a failure.

 There are some scenarios that are not quite failures, and not quite successes.
 These are also worth tracking, but require some nuance in instrumentation and reporting.
 Some examples:

-* User initiates an account recovery flow, but never completes it
+* User initiates an account recovery flow, but never completes it.
-* A magic link email or SMS is sent, but never completed
+* A magic link email or SMS is sent, but never completed.
-* If MFA is required, and user removes the current factor, but never adds another factor
+* If MFA is required, and user removes the current factor, but never adds another factor.
 * A user was rate limited after suspicious behavior or for entering their credentials incorrectly.

 In all cases, the user is denied access to the application, but not in a typical manner.
 If you aren’t tracking login failures at all, don’t worry about these edge cases.
 But if you are and want to take the next step in terms of understanding your user’s experience, track these and think about your user might perceive them.